openamundsen/openamundsen.github.io/description/energybalance.md

 ### Empirical approach (Essery 2015)

 The empirical approach follows the method described in Essery (2015).
 Assumptions are made for maximum density of snow for below 0° C and for melting conditions (default values: 300 kg/m³ for cold snow and 500 kg/m³ for melting snow).
 The timescale for compaction is an adjustable parameter (default value: 200 h).
 The increase of density for every timestep is calculated as a fraction of the compaction timescale multiplied with the difference of maximum density and the density of the last timestep.
 This method can only be applied when using the "Multilayer" snow layering scheme.

+## Liquid water content

+The model simulates liquid water content (LWC) and potential refreezing within the snowpack.
+Following either Braun (1984) or Essery (2015), the parameter maximum LWC is defined as mass fraction of SWE or as a fraction of pore volume that can be filled with liquid water (volumetric water content).
+If the maximum LWC is reached during snowmelt, runoff at the bottom of a snow layer occurs and drains to the snow layer underneath, or - for the bottom snow layer - into the upper soil layer respectively.

 ## Choose and configure methods in openAMUNDSEN